Venthe/gitea-helm-chart/docs/ha-setup.md

 - `redis`
 - `redis-cluster`

-The chart only provides `redis-cluster` as a dependency as this one can be used for both HA and non-HA setups.
+The chart provides `redis-cluster` as a dependency as this one can be used for both HA and non-HA setups.
 You're also welcome to go with `redis` if you prefer or already have a running instance.

 It should be noted that `redis-cluster` support is only available starting with Gitea 1.19.2.